NickAkincilar/Cortex_Analyst_Demo/README.md

 6. **How much did Rachel Gordon spent in different product categories in Florida during 2009?**
-    - Comments: Notice the name format in the table is "Gordon, Rachel".
+    - Notice the name format in the table is "**Gordon, Rachel**".
 Cortex_Search Hybrid search was able to identify the correct name.
     - Look at the SQL: **WHERE NAME = 'Gordon, Rachel'**.
 Query is NOT using LIKE + % to find a partial match but uses Vector search to locate the actual name

-7. **How much did Rachal Gordn spent in different product categories in Florida during 2009?**
+7. **How much did Rachal Gordn spent in different product categories in Florida during 2009?**  (Notice the bad spelling for Rachel Gordon!)

-    - Notice we just butchered both the first & last names with misspellings
+    - We just butchered both the first & last names
-    - Show SQL where NAME = 'Gordon, Rachel'.
+    - Notice the SQL WHERE NAME = 'Gordon, Rachel'.
-    - Explain Cortex_Search allows users to make mistakes & not have to be precise with their search criteria & still get proper resulst
+    - Cortex_Search service allows users to make mistakes via Fuzzy Vector Search & not have to be precise with their search criteria & still get proper results

 8. **Open & View the Yaml file.**
     - Explain Symantic Generator auto splits columns in ach table into Dimensions, Measures, Time_Dimensions